charlesneimog/Eco/README.md

-# Eco (2022-23)
+# Ecos is a set of Pieces project

-Eco (2022-23) is a piece for Flute, Tenor Saxofone, Ac.
+* The first piece was Eco I (2022-23), a piece for Flute, Soprano and Baritone Saxofone, Ac.
 Guitar and Violoncello.

+_It was premiered by the Ensemble Mobile and conducted by Marcio Steurnagel._